omohokcoj/filterable/README.md

 end
 ```

-If you prefer to handle exceptions then use `apply_filters!`:
+If you prefer to handle errors with exceptions then use `apply_filters!`:

 ```elixir
 def index(conn, params) do